 Current Projects and Funding Needs

 Please see below further details of the current projects we are working on, and a few examples of Sri Lanka’s wide and varied funding needs.
+One of the most pressing funding needs at present is an urgent appeal for help following a triple cyclone in Sri Lanka.

 If you are able, please consider donating or joining our support programme.

-Severe Weather and the Climate
+Local Wildlife and the Climate

 Sri Lanka is facing irregular seasonal changes, including heavy downpours, increasing the danger of landslides.
 These landslides can destroy homes and livelihoods, block traffic and prevent children from attending school.
 Those who live and work in the mountainous regions of Sri Lanka, are the most affected, especially those who rely on employment through tea plantations.